marshaing/mm4dber.github.io-1/training.md

 <p align="center">

-Mixture Modeling for Discipline Based Education Researchers (MM4DBER) is an NSF-funded training grant to support STEM Education scholars in integrating mixture modeling into their research.
+Mixture Modeling for Discipline-Based Education Researchers (MM4DBER) is an NSF-funded training grant to support STEM Education scholars in integrating mixture modeling into their research.

 </p>

 ------------------------------------------------------------------------

-### Day 1 Training (September 14, 2023):
+### Day 1 Training (September 14, 2023): Introduction to the Latent Class Analysis (LCA) Model

 Preparation: Make sure you have...

 #### Learning Outcomes:

-1. Fellows will be able to...
+1. Fellows will be introduced to the the LCA model

 2. Fellows will be able to...